Let’s say you own coworking spaces in Los Angeles and you want to market them. Should you start by advertising on Facebook or investing in SEO?

 In this post, we’ll discuss each strategy in detail so that you can make an informed decision for the same.

 There’s no denying that Facebook ads can be a great way to grow your business.
-They’re relatively simple to set up, easy to target, and have a huge potential reach.
+They are relatively simple to set up, easy to target, and have a huge potential reach.

-A recent study from Socialbakers looked at over 1.5 million Facebook campaigns across various industries and found that, on average, companies saw more engagement on their posts when they used paid ads.
+A recent study from Socialbakers looked at over 1.5 million Facebook campaigns across various industries and found that, on average, companies saw more engagement in their posts when they used paid ads.

-However, Facebook advertising isn’t all sunshine and rainbows.
+However, Facebook advertising is not all sunshine and rainbows.
 A couple of things can cause your spending to go much higher than expected.

 You could place an ad in the Facebook feed of people interested in shopping or fashion, but who knows if this will be interested in your products?

 At the very least, you’ll be wasting money by not targeting correctly.

 The second big mistake is not optimizing your landing page.
 While the image in your ad will show up on people’s news feeds, they won’t know where it’ll lead them unless they click through to see it!